ccd-utexas/papers/CONTRIBUTING.md

 ### ...as part of the ccd-utexas organization

-Follow these guidelines if you are part of the ccd-utexas GitHub organization.
+Guidelines if you are part of the ccd-utexas GitHub organization.

 - Review this [Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).
 - Clone the repository, create and edit your branch, then merge back into production as per the Git branching model.

 ### ...not as part of the ccd-utexas organization

-Follow these guidelines if you are not part of the ccd-utexas GitHub organization.
+Guidelines if you are not part of the ccd-utexas GitHub organization.

 - Review this [Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).
 - Fork the repository, create and edit your branch, then issue a pull request to merge back into production as per the Git branching model.